 Exporting to Xero

 In this article, we'll go over how you can export your Power Diary generated invoices and payments to Xero, a cloud-based accounting system used worldwide by many small and medium-sized businesses.
 We'll also go over some of the common issues that you might face and outline the best way to get around them.
-There's a lot of information here, so if you know what you're looking for use the table of contents to skip right to it, if not enjoy the read!
+There's a lot of information here, so if you know what you're looking for use the table of contents to skip right to it!

 In this article: